Exploring the Potential of Stem Cell Therapy in Treating Neurodegenerative Diseases

 Consequently, this limits access mostly to individuals who can afford such high costs out-of-pocket since insurance companies often do not cover experimental treatments.

-Moreover, there are also scientific challenges, including maintaining genetic during cultivation and ensuring precise differentiation into desired cell types without unintentional development into other forms – a phenomenon known as ‘off-target’ effects.
+Moreover, there are also scientific challenges, including maintaining genetic stability during cultivation and ensuring precise differentiation into desired cell types without unintentional development into other forms – a phenomenon known as ‘off-target’ effects.

 Despite these issues, researchers continue their pursuit towards refining techniques and protocols for safer and more effective stem cell therapies.